About · v2.0 · July 2026

 Author

 Cobus Kok.
-Leads the AI Experiences team at Priceline, where he works on Penny, an AI travel assistant.
-That product context is not incidental: the extraction-versus-emergence design doctrine in this pack is argued from inside the travel-AI problem space, which is why travel appears as one of the worked examples rather than as a hypothetical.
+Leads AI product development at a Fortune 500 company.
+That product context is not incidental: the extraction-versus-emergence design doctrine in this pack is argued from inside applied consumer AI — the e-commerce and travel problem space — which is why worked examples are drawn from that domain rather than kept hypothetical.

 He writes philosophical essays on Substack under the banner Aperture/I at cobuskok.com, circling the same questions that culminate here: intelligence, consciousness, reality, and the gap between what we can build and what we understand.
-The Field Notes map shows which of those essays are the nearest precursors to this working paper.
+The nearest precursors are listed under Provenance below.

 Education: Yale School of Management (2014–2015).
 Prior academic work includes a co-authored paper on the capacity of information technology for business-model innovation, published in the International Journal of Complexity in Leadership and Management, 2016.

 This site represents independent philosophical work.
-It does not represent the positions of any employer, current or past.
+The views expressed here are the author’s own and do not represent the positions of any employer, past or present.

 What the ask is